kakao/kanana/README.md

 `Kanana 1.5`, a newly introduced version of the Kanana model family, presents substantial enhancements in **coding, mathematics, and function calling capabilities** over the previous version, enabling broader application to more complex real-world problems.
 This new version now can handle __up to 32K tokens length natively and up to 128K tokens using YaRN__, allowing the model to maintain coherence when handling extensive documents or engaging in extended conversations.
 Furthermore, Kanana 1.5 delivers more natural and accurate conversations through a __refined post-training process__.

+#### ✨ Updated Kanana-1.5-15.7B-A3B

+Introducing `Kanana-1.5-15.7B-A3B`, the first Mixture-of-Experts (MoE) model in our Kanana family, engineered for exceptional efficiency and powerful performance. `Kanana-1.5-15.7B-A3B`, which has sparse architecture, delivers capabilities comparable to the `Kanana-1.5-8B` dense model while utilizing only 37% of the FLOPS per token, making it a highly inference-efficient and cost-effective solution for real-world applications.
+Furthermore, `Kanana-1.5-15.7B-A3B` is powered by our newly enhanced post-training strategy, which includes on-policy distillation followed by reinforcement learning.

 <!-- <p align="center">
 <picture>
     <img src="assets/performance/kanana-1.5-radar.png", width="700" style="margin: 40px auto;">